CentralLabFacilities/bonsai/docs/source/behavior/scxml-intro.rst

 SCXML Definitions
 =================

-SCXML (State Chart XML) can be used to describe Statemachines in a XML document.

 We use Apache Commons XML to create our robot behavior.

 The Bonsai Engine reads these files to couple simple skills to rich robot behavior.